ppy/osu-wiki/wiki/People/Tournament_Committee/en.md

 Applicants may apply online by completing the [application form](https://forms.gle/3c51xGd3DzW2JCqV6) or by submitting an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
 All applicants applying via email are expected to extensively detail their contributions, impact, and involvement in the tournament scene.
 The application form is preferred by the committee as it provides much more context than an email.

-Once a prospective member applies by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) or [applying online](https://forms.gle/3c51xGd3DzW2JCqV6), the committee holds an in-depth discussion on the candidate.
+Once a prospective member applies by sending an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh) or [applying via the form](https://forms.gle/3c51xGd3DzW2JCqV6), the committee holds an in-depth discussion on the candidate.
 Special attention is paid towards their activity in the tournament scene, stature, community contributions, and how they would benefit the committee.
 Following said discussion, a vote is held to determine whether to add the candidate to the committee.

-Applicants that fail to gather enough positive votes will be denied, and won't be able to apply again for 6 months from the time of response to their application.
+Applicants that fail to gather enough positive votes will be denied, and will not be able to apply again for 6 months from the time of response to their application.
 The committee aims to return an answer to applicants within 2 weeks of the application date.

 ### Votes

 The Tournament Committee frequently makes use of voting when making important decisions.
 Typical uses are listed above, but those are not fully inclusive.
 The voting requirements also differ based on the use case.
 All typical votes also require "strict participation", meaning that if 75% of the Tournament Committee does not participate by the vote deadline, voting is extended until the required participation threshold is met.
-Furthermore, all votes require at least an absolute majority, at least 50%, for action to be taken.
+Furthermore, all votes require an absolute majority, i.e. at least 50%, for action to be taken.
 Votes on many topics have the same requirements, but there are slight differences on some common topics listed below.

 *Note: The participation threshold only considers members who have not abstained from the vote due to having a conflict of interest.*